MRI Technologists: Duties, Salary, and How to Become One

 MRI technologists play an important role in diagnosing critical conditions like dementia.
 Learn more about this impactful health care profession.

 Magnetic resonance imaging technologists use MRI scanners to create internal images of the human body.
-These scans are then used to diagnose a range of critical conditions, such as brain tumors and dementia, and inform the development of treatment plans to improve a patient’s health.
+These scans help diagnose a range of critical conditions, such as brain tumors and dementia, and inform the development of treatment plans to improve a patient’s health.

 MRI techs provide an important service that saves lives.
-In this article, you’ll learn more about MRI technologists, what they do, how much they make, and what you need to do to become one.
-At the end, you’ll also find suggested courses that can help you gain job-relevant knowledge right now.
+Learn more about MRI technologists, what they do, how much they make, and what you need to do to become one.

 An MRI technologist uses magnetic resonance imaging (MRI) technology to take pictures inside the human body for diagnostic purposes.
 MRI technologists work in health care facilities, such as hospitals and clinics, where they provide patient care and conduct MRI scans that produce internal imagery of the human body using a combination of radio waves and powerful magnetic fields.